Thomas Duarte: College career

 Duarte struggled with hamstring injuries during his first two seasons with the Bruins.
 In his junior year in 2015, he was a second-team All-Pac-12 selection at tight end.
 He finished the season with 53 receptions for 872 yards, and led the team with 10 touchdown catches.
 His 16.6 yards per reception was the highest among UCLA receivers with 10 or more catches.
-After the season, he opted to forgo his final year of college eligibility and enter the 2016 NFL Draft.
+After the season, he opted to forgo his final year of college eligibility and enter the 2016 NFL draft.

 Professional career

+Pre-draft

-Duarte was the top performer in his position on the 40-yard dash, vertical jump, broad jump, 3 cone drill and the 20-yard shuttle in 2016 NFL Combine.
+Duarte was the top performer in his position on the 40-yard dash, vertical jump, broad jump, 3-cone drill and the 20-yard shuttle at 2016 NFL Combine.

 Miami Dolphins

-Duarte was drafted by the Miami Dolphins in the seventh round, 231st overall, in the 2016 NFL Draft.
+Duarte was selected by the Miami Dolphins in the seventh round, 231st overall, in the 2016 NFL draft.
 On September 3, 2016, he was released by the Dolphins as part of final roster cuts.
 He was later signed to their practice squad.
 He was promoted to the active roster on November 5.
 The next day, he was in for two snaps in a 27–23 win over the New York Jets in his only action for the season.

 On September 2, 2017, Duarte was waived by the Dolphins and was signed to the practice squad the next day.
 He was promoted to the active roster on December 20 to replace tight end Julius Thomas, who was placed on injured reserve.

 During the 2018 offseason, Duarte missed part of the team's training program with a shoulder injury.
 He returned for training camp but was among the Dolphins final cuts before the 2018 season after he failed to supplant veterans MarQueis Gray and A. J. Derby.